 Every Finex pan is U.S. made – from the pan itself, which is cast at a U.S. foundry, to the smoothing, oiling, and done-by-hand assembly that happens in their Portland warehouse.

 You won’t find any conveyor belts at the Finex factory – just real, lovely people who want to build the best cast iron pans possible.
 Even some of their production equipment is handmade – built by Finex team members to help with the unique assembly requirements of every Finex pan.

 Before assembly, pans run through a polishing process to wear down any sharp or uneven pieces by gently tumbling in a sea of small, ceramic pieces coated with soap.

 Next, the polished pans are hand oiled with organic flaxseed oil and baked until they’ve darkened in color.
-(PS – See this process in action with a sweeeeeet new video on the Finex website!)

 The final step is assembly.
 Each cast iron pan is fitted with one of Finex’s signature “Speed Cool” coiled handles (hip hooray for not burning yourself on your pan!) and a hand-polished brass cap.